Matt Phillips: Queens Park Rangers

 On 23 August 2013, Phillips signed for Queens Park Rangers on a four-year deal for an undisclosed fee and was handed the number 7 shirt.
 He made his debut for the club on 14 September, coming on as a first-half substitute for Junior Hoilett against Birmingham City.
 He scored his first goal for Queens Park Rangers on 3 December, netting the final goal in a 3–0 win over Bournemouth.
 His second goal for the club came eleven days later, when he scored the first in a 2–0 win over his former club Blackpool.
-His third goal was an equaliser against Doncaster Rovers in a league match at Loftus Road.
-QPR went on to win 2–1.
+His third goal was an equaliser against Doncaster Rovers in a league match at Loftus Road which QPR went on to win 2–1.
+Phillips suffered a broken leg against Burnley on 1 February 2014 which ruled him out for the remainder of the season, however QPR won promotion in the 2014 Championship play-off final against Derby County.

+Phillips was fit again for QPR's first game back in the Premier League, a 1-0 loss at home to Hull City.
+He struggled for game time initially but played almost every minute in the league after the resignation of Harry Redknapp on 3 February 2015.
+On 14 March, Phillips scored "a goal of the season contender" from 40 yards out in a 3-1 loss at Crystal Palace.

 West Bromwich Albion

 On 6 July 2016, Phillips joined Premier League side West Bromwich Albion on a four-year deal.
 Phillips got his first league goal in a win against reigning Premier League Champions Leicester City.
 He finished the game with an assist and the winning goal in the 2–1 win.
 Phillips continued his goal scoring exploits in the next game against Burnley F.C.
 He opened the scoring in the fourth minute and also set up a goal for Albion captain Darren Fletcher, helping the team to establish a 3–0 first half lead, in a game which ended as a 4–0 win.
 On 31 December he scored and set up Hal Robson-Kanu's first Albion goal in a 2–1 win over Southampton.
 He set up more goals for Chris Brunt and Gareth McAuley in a 3–1 win over Hull which took his tally up to 8 assists for the season.

-On 5th August 2021, Phillips signed a contract extension until the summer of 2024.
+On 5 August 2021, Phillips signed a contract extension until the summer of 2024.
+On 22 May 2024, the club announced he would be leaving in the summer when his contract expired.

+Oxford United

+On 1 August 2024, Phillips signed for newly promoted Championship club Oxford United on a free transfer.
+On 13 August, Phillips made his debut for the club, as well as scoring his first goal, in a 2–0 win against Peterborough United in the EFL Cup.